 - Minimum investment amount, which will be found in the hedge fund offering docs

 - Management fee, which is also found in the hedge fund offering docs

 Once the attorney obtains this information, he or she will need to complete a Form D and Form U-2, which help the filing process with the state administrator.
 Also, your attorney should send a copy of Form D to the SEC for filing.
 If you're looking for Form D, you can find it on the SEC website.

 If you need help with blue sky laws, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.